 Psychological Risk Assessment and Structured Interview training are part of a brand new psychological assessment programme launched by the National Police Wellbeing Service to help police forces across the UK improve the mental health support they offer to officers and staff.

 The online psychological risk assessment is a way of identifying where someone may be in need of support.

 The NPWS has secured funding to deliver assessments for up to 8,000 officers and staff in roles that have been assessed as holding the highest risk of psychological impact.

-For the initial roll out of, the roles below will be the focus, however in the future, it is hoped that this can be extended to cover other roles.
+The roles below are currently the focus, however in the future, we may also be able to extended to cover other roles.